 Average individual Income

-There's plenty to do around Elburn, including shopping, dining, nightlife, parks, and more.
+There's plenty to do around Elburn, IL, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

 Total Population